 In low light conditions the camera has to use a slower shutter speed to allow more light in to create a well exposed shot.
 But the problem with slow shutter speeds is that if the camera moves while it’s taking the shot, the resulting image will be blurred due to camera shake.

 Therefore it’s very important to keep the camera still when shooting in low light.
 Either hold the iPhone tightly with two hands or use a stable fixed object, such as a door frame or nearby tree, for support.
-Alternatively you could use a tripod such as the Joby GorillaPod.
+Alternatively, you could use an iPhone tripod such as the Joby GorillaPod.

 Always remember that keeping the camera absolutely still will result in a far better and sharper shot when shooting in low light situations.